Deformations of the Veronese embedding and Finsler 2-spheres of constant curvature: Introduction

 \subsection{A duality result}

-Recently in~\cite{BFIMZ}, Bryant et.~al.~inter alia showed that a Finsler metric on $S^2$ with constant curvature $1$ either admits a Killing vector field, or has all of its geodesics closed.
-However, unlike for the Finsler metrics that arise from Bryant's construction using Zoll metrics, these geodesics can have different lengths.
+Recently in~\cite{MR4195750}, Bryant et.~al.~inter alia showed that a Finsler metric on $S^2$ with constant curvature $1$ either admits a Killing vector field, or has all of its geodesics closed.
+Moreover, in the first case all geodesics become closed, and even of the same length, after a suitable (invertible) Zermelo transformation.
+Hence, in this sense the assumption that all geodesics are closed is not a restriction.
+However, in the second case the geodesics can in general have different lengths, unlike the geodesics of the Finsler metrics that arise from Bryant's construction using Zoll metrics.

 In this paper we generalise Bryant's observation about Zoll metrics to a one-to-one correspondence which covers all Finsler metrics on $S^2$ with constant curvature $1$ and all geodesics closed.
 The correspondence arises from the classical notion of duality for so-called path geometries.

 An~\textit{oriented path geometry} on an oriented surface $M$ prescribes an oriented path $\gamma\subset M$ for every oriented direction in $TM$.
-This notion can be made precise by considering the bundle $\mathbb{S}(TM):=\left(TM\setminus\{0_M\}\right)/\R^+$ which comes equipped with a tautological co-orientable contact distribution $C$.
+This notion can be made precise by considering the bundle $\pi : \mathbb{S}(TM):=\left(TM\setminus\{0_M\}\right)/\R^+ \to M$ which comes equipped with a tautological co-orientable contact distribution $C$.
 An oriented path geometry is a one-dimensional distribution $\linepath \to \mathbb{S}(TM)$ so that $\linepath$ together with the vertical distribution $\linevert=\ker \pi^{\prime}$ span $C$.

 The orientation of $M$ equips $P$ and $L$ with an orientation as well and following~\cite{Bry}, a $3$-manifold $N$ equipped with a pair of oriented one-di\-men\-sional distributions $(\linepath,\linevert)$ spanning a contact distribution is called an~\textit{oriented generalized path geometry}.
 In this setup the surface $M$ is replaced with the leaf space of the foliation $\mathcal{\linevert}$ defined by $\linevert$ and the leaf space of the foliation $\mathcal{\linepath}$ defined by $\linepath$ can be thought of as the space of oriented paths of the oriented generalized path geometry $(\linepath,\linevert)$.
 We may reverse the role of $\linepath$ and $\linevert$ and thus consider the~\textit{dual} $(-\linevert,-\linepath)$ of the oriented generalized path geometry $(\linepath,\linevert)$, where here the minus sign indicates reversing the orientation.